jessehansen/magicbus/README.md

 * Creates local (as opposed to cross-app) exchanges/queues for producers/consumers
 * Provides delayed retry support for consumers

-**Is 'Broker' the right term for this component?**
+**TODO: Is 'Broker' the right term for this component?**

 ## Messaging Parties

 Each party is either a producer or consumer of messages.
 While publisher/subscriber pair is very similar to the sender/receiver pair, there are small semantic differences.

-**Need to put some more thought into these and whether they are worthwhile.
-Some considerations:**

-* Should they create different local topology?
-Does it matter if the framework doesn't handle cross-app binding?
-* Currently the receiver doesn't implement message dispatch by type.
-Should it?
-If you want to handle dispatch yourself, you could register a single wildcard handler.

 ### Sender